-Funding has been made available by the government’s Department for Works and Pensions (DWP) to support Blackpool residents who are struggling to afford energy, water bills and other essential expenditure this winter.
+Funding has been made available by the government’s Department for Works and Pensions (DWP) to support vulnerable Blackpool residents who are struggling with rising living costs.

-- Over the age of 16 and responsible for paying household bills
+- Over the age of 16 and responsible for paying electricity/gas bills for the property

-- Have insufficient resources to meet their immediate short-term needs
+- Experiencing financial hardship and not have enough resources to meet your immediate short-term needs

 What we can help with